 KCl + H2O + CO2 = HCl + KHCO3

-As we can see, the byproduct of making hydrochloric acid is sodium bicarbonate (NaHCO3) or potassium bicarbonate (KHCO3), which goes into blood stream.
+As we can see, the byproduct of making hydrochloric acid is sodium bicarbonate (NaHCO3) or potassium bicarbonate (KHCO3), which goes into the blood stream.
 These bicarbonates are the alkaline buffers that neutralize excess acids in the blood; they dissolve solid acid wastes into liquid form.
 As they neutralize the solid acid wastes, extra carbon dioxide is released, which is discharged through the lungs.

 By looking at the pH value of the stomach alone, it seems that water with an alkaline pH never reaches the rest of the body.
 The body's cells are slightly alkaline.
 In order for them to produce acid, they must also produce alkaline, and vice versa; just as a water ionizer cannot produce alkaline water without producing acid water; since tap water is almost neutral.